 Several key features can aid you in deciding which tow float is your perfect match and which you should throw back out to sea.

 With this particular product, color comes in to play in a much more crucial manner than just your personal style preferences.
-Select a swim buoy that is brightly colored.
+Select a flotation buoy that is brightly colored.
 They come in a large selection of technicolor rainbow hues.
 Aim for a model that is a neon or fluorescent shade for maximum visibility.

 Dry storage capabilities